LearnersGuild/learning-os/blueprint/less-foundational.md

 1. Learning is a process rather than an event, in which learners construct (versus acquire) new knowledge and skills;
 2. Teaching involves supporting that construction, as opposed to didactic,lecture-based imparting of information or knowledge

+> The educational situation which most effectively promotes significant learning is one in which (1) threat to the self of the learner is reduced a minimum, and (2) differentiated perception of the field of experience is facilitated. ~Godfrey Barrett-Lennard

+## Principles of connectivism:

+- Learning and knowledge rests in diversity of opinions.
+- Learning is a process of connecting specialized nodes or information sources.
+- Learning may reside in non-human appliances.
+- Capacity to know more is more critical than what is currently known
+- Nurturing and maintaining connections is needed to facilitate continual learning.
+- Ability to see connections between fields, ideas, and concepts is a core skill.
+- Currency (accurate, up-to-date knowledge) is the intent of all connectivist learning activities.
+- Decision-making is itself a learning process.
+Choosing what to learn and the meaning of incoming information is seen through the lens of a shifting reality.
+While there is a right answer now, it may be wrong tomorrow due to alterations in the information climate affecting the decision.